maboiteaspam/php-cache-server/README.md

 It might need some portage to well-known php stacks such symfony.
 Or you may use it directly at your convenience.

+For a quick try purpose

+`php server.php`
+`php client.php`

+Should give you enough output to start whatever you want.

 ## Notes

 I would not try to use the server with an http (apache nginx ect) server.